root-foundation/root/README.md

 **Rate of displacement of the winners accelerates.** Those who are generating the greatest outcomes will increasingly struggle to retain their dominance. _Churn_ will accelerate.

 **The absolute number of winners will grow**.
 Even though the distribution of outcomes will be far more extreme, since the peak outcomes grow exponentially, even _tiny_ wins (relative to the peak wins) will still be massive.
 And since the rate of displacement accelerates, in a given period of time, there will be many more who would have touched success.
-We're already seeing early signs of this (todo).

 **Artificial intelligence will enable _many_ more activities than it will render unnecessary**.
 The range of activities we have witnessed throughout human history will eventually be a drop in the ocean of activities that will eventually exist.
 While it's impossible to predict the nature of these activities, we _can_ predict that they will be increasingly _similar_: i.e. ability in one will increasingly translates to ability in all, and that they will be highly complex with increasingly extreme outcomes.

-- (todo: talk about how increasingly our imaginations and ability to see possibilities will be our biggest bottlenecks).

 **Notions of separate domains and roles will dissolve**.
 As our activities become more complex and alike, rigidly defined domains and roles won't exist.
 We are seeing early signs of this: roles within startups are converging towards a singular "founder" role, and startups themselves are becoming much more than just "technology" companies.
 This means that the competition pool for roles and companies grows as ability transfers more easily across activities.